EMC China Lab

 3. Submit Product Samples for Testing

 After selecting a certification body, companies must submit product samples for testing.
-These tests may include assessments of physical properties, cheMICal content, flammability, and more.
+These tests may include assessments of physical properties, chemical content, flammability, and more.
 The objective is to confirm that the product meets CPSIA safety standards and legal requirements.

 4. Prepare Certification Documents